AlcesBull/Ghost-Song/README.md

 My code assumes you're using a file (ignored) called `app-env` to store config that you're planning to obscure.

+Start out but building a tunnel using ngrok. ngrok installation instructions can be found [here](https://gist.github.com/wosephjeber/aa174fb851dfe87e644e).

 To run the app type the following from your slackapp directory using the Terminal:

 `sudo node index.js`